 But progressives accuse the president of lying (again).

 “Let’s be clear Amy Coney Barrett is an extreme nominee who would clearly jeopardize our fundamental rights to equality and health care in schools and at work,” Gillian Branstetter, with the National Women’s Law Center, said.
-“It would turn back protections for survivors of sexual violence and would undo decades of progress for LGBTQ and for communities and people of color.”

 She says the pain for progressives stems, in part, from how Trump and his loyal GOP foot soldiers in Congress, including Senate Majority Leader Mitch McConnell, are upending the precedent left by McConnell himself when he refused to take up Merrick Garland’s nomination to the Supreme Court in the last year of former President Barack Obama’s tenure.